nico-palmar/class_profile_1A_data_ML_analysis/README.md

 ----

 ## Author
-- This ML analysis was done by me - an aspiring data scientist who is always curious and looking to find insights in data
+- This data analysis was done by me - an aspiring data scientist who is always curious and looking to find insights in data
 - I would also like to thank Sean for introducing me to some of these concepts, as well as Nirmal and Alan for working with us on the data analysis for the rest of the project